Parliamentary.ai

 Overview

-This bill proposes major reforms to the House of Lords, establishing elections for members, reducing the number of voting members to 292, and removing all remaining hereditary peers.
-A transitional period of four years is included, with a mix of elected and existing life peers initially, before becoming fully elected thereafter.
+This bill proposes major reforms to the House of Lords, introducing elections for members, removing all hereditary peers, and reducing the number of voting members to 292.
+A four-year transitional period is included, during which a combination of elected and existing life peers will sit and vote.

 Description